Scuba diving inDjibouti

 - Just a handful of operators in the region and very few divers

-- Fantastic wreck diving sites rivaling those of Egypt and Sudan
+- Fantastic wreck diving sites rivaling those of Egypt

 At the point where the Red Sea meets the Indian Ocean lies the small country of Djibouti.
 This hard to pronounce but easy to visit nation is famous for its seasonal whale sharks, spectacular coral gardens, well preserved shipwrecks, and plummeting dropoffs.
 It’s also home to some outstanding drift diving, fascinating underwater features including a tectonic fissure, and dramatic above water scenery - with volcanic islands, towering cliffs, a golden-sand coast, and coral islets waiting to be explored.
 Here, divers can get up close and personal with the biggest fish in the sea, and take on unique underwater adventures.

 Whale sharkOctober - Febuary

 Soft coralsOctober - Febuary

 WrecksOctober - Febuary

 The Gulf of Tadjoura